 Service & Outreach

-The idea of making the world a better place is ingrained in the Holy Cross tradition and an intrinsic element of the Stonehill experience.
-Each year, our students provide more than 40,000 hours of community service.
-Making things happen, hands-on, fosters the kind of growth you cannot experience anywhere else.
+The idea of making the world a better place is ingrained in the Holy Cross tradition and is an intrinsic element of the Stonehill experience.
+Each year, students provide more than 40,000 hours of community service.
+Making things happen in a hands-on way fosters the kind of growth you cannot experience anywhere else.

-Community Engagement Day invites students to extend themselves beyond the boundaries of our campus.
+Stonehill’s Community Engagement Program brings students beyond the boundaries of our campus.
 Our largest volunteer initiative, this student-led program engages in meaningful community service with more than 35 local agencies.

-Our service immersion program, H.O.P.E., offers students the opportunity to travel to various domestic and international sites to engage in a week of community service and cross-cultural exchange.
+Our H.O.P.E.
+Service Immersion Program offers students the opportunity to travel to various domestic and international sites to engage in a week of service and cross-cultural exchange.